SEATTLE – The Seattle Seahawks added a wide receiver with a familiar name to reinforce an injury-riddled position.

 Seattle signed rookie Jermaine Kearse, the former Washington Husky, to its 53-man roster, promoting him from the practice squad after placing veteran Ben Obomanu on injured reserve, losing him for the season because of a wrist injury suffered Sunday in the loss at Detroit.

 Kearse might not only be active on Sunday when Seattle faces Minnesota, but he could see playing time.
-Doug Baldwin is a long shot to play, according to coach Pete Carroll, as Baldwin recovers from a high ankle sprain.
+Doug Baldwin is a long shot to play, coach Pete Carroll said, as Baldwin recovers from a high ankle sprain.
 Braylon Edwards’ status is a question mark after his knee swelled unexpectedly on Sunday morning, preventing him from playing against the Lions.

 Seattle’s starting receivers, Golden Tate and Sidney Rice, are healthy, as is Charly Martin, who has played slot, but the loss of Obomanu is significant.
 He was Seattle’s jack-of-all-trades receiver and a special-teams mainstay.
 He was in his seventh season with the team and was one of its more physical blockers at receiver, used often in formations featuring one receiver and two tight ends.
 He was on the field for Marshawn Lynch’s 77-yard touchdown run in Detroit, Seattle’s longest run from scrimmage in seven years.